Tumbling energy shares halt European stocks' five-day rally

 The ECB is due to publish its new inflation forecasts on Thursday and, even if the recent slump in oil prices will not have been factored in, many economists expect downgrades.

 "We expect (ECB President) Draghi to signal that a new dose of monetary easing is in the pipeline, and likely to be delivered early next year," UniCredit said in a note.
-(Editing by Alison Williams)
+(Editing by Susan Fenton)

 * Indexes down: Dow 0.32 pct, S&P 0.19 pct, Nasdaq 0.14 pct (Updates to open)